atom-box/eleventy-base-blog/posts/built-with-congress-elissa-slotkin.md

 ### Drupal

 This continues my observation that there is always a job for you in government web development if you keep up with Drupal.

+The site is on an up to date Drupal 9 (yay!).

-There's a WooTheme on the FlexSlider.
+In theming I see there is a WooTheme style on the FlexSlider.

 ### Javascript